|

 We placed excerpts from this 1991 tape throughout Scrapbook.
 You may have

-to temporarily disable your firewall in order to access the sound files.
+to disable your firewall temporarily in order to access the sound files.

 If you live in Syosset, visit the library to borrow